 The fun part was when the water, olive oil, and scissors came into play.
 Solving a 35-year-old family mystery, this must’ve been what my great-grandmother had done, having carried the tradition from Calabria to America.

 The process is actually quite simple.
 Place water in a small dish and then drop olive oil slowly into it.
 If the olive oil disperses, the Evil Eye is, indeed, present, and you pierce the oil with the scissors while reciting the prayers.
-(Most people around here don’t seem to use this olive oil, water, and scissors thing anymore though.)
+People around here don’t seem to use this olive oil, water, and scissors thing anymore though and just stick with the prayers.

-So now I’m armed against malocchio, especially important since it seems that I had been cursed for who knows how long (by a man, Nato said…hmm….).
+So now I’m armed against malocchio, especially important since it seems that I had been cursed for who knows how long.
 I don’t think I can remove the Evil Eye from myself (of those I’ve asked, no one is really sure of the protocol there), but luckily there’s no shortage of paesani willing to do the trick.

 Who knows whether there’s any truth to the superstition, but really, at this point, who really cares?